Resource Management Systems Design

 Before Cow Pods can be ordered, players must build appropriate greenhouses on the Terrarium Farm.
 Cows can only survive in their designated climates.
 These greenhouses, called Moohouses, are equipped with HVAC systems that replicate specific environmental conditions.

-From left to right: Moohouse, Cow Pod, mint milk, chocolate ice cream, Milk Procesor
+From left to right: Moohouse, Cow Pod, mint milk, chocolate ice cream, Milk Processor

 Design Question: